I-am-aman/FileExplorer/README.md

 # FileExplorer
-A File Explorer app developed using pure Node.js
+A File Explorer app developed using Node.js